Heritage Crafts

 Dr Bilal Badat states that “[a]s a designative term ‘Ottoman calligraphy’ refers to a specific set of aesthetic, artistic, and ritualistic traditions practised and followed during the chronological and geographical scope defined by the Ottoman Empire (1299-1923).”
 ‘Traditions’ refers to ‘writing’ traditions.

-The history of Muslim communities in the UK is relatively short and thus the appreciation of Islamic calligraphy has remained low.
+The history of Muslim communities in the UK is relatively short and hence appreciation of Islamic calligraphy has remained low.
 Soraya Syed was the first Briton to receive her calligraphy license (icazetname) although Dr Martin Lings and others wrote about it in the 1970s.

 Techniques